-With a mix of "hands-on" and theory classes, this curriculum prepares graduates to work with engineering personnel and production people.
+With a mix of "hands-on" and theory classes, this curriculum prepares graduates to work with engineering and production personnel.
 Team problem solving skills, communication skills, and computer competencies make the industrial technology graduate highly competitive in today's job market.

-The Industrial Technology associate degree provides students with a strong foundation of technical skills and experience working on state-of-the-art equipment.
+The Industrial Technology associate degree provides students with a strong foundation of technical skills preparing them for in-demand careers.
 Graduates report that the mix of classes they took prepared them for the workplace and contributed to their success.
 Job placement rates are high and salaries reported are above average.
 Successful completion of the industrial technology program leads to the Associate of Applied Science degree.